-Recognition is the formal process by which the College agrees that a fraternity or sorority chapter may function on campus, enroll members, and identify with the College.
-As is the case with College affiliation with any externally incorporated organization, chapters are expected to maintain consonance of goals and standards with those of the College, disclose principles of the organization and provide mechanisms for accountability.
-Fraternities and sororities may not operate without receiving formal recognition from the Center for Student Leadership & Involvement.
+Recognition is the formal process by which the university agrees that a fraternity or sorority chapter may function on campus, enroll members, and identify with SUNY Old Westbury.
+As is the case with university affiliation with any externally incorporated organization, chapters are expected to maintain consonance of goals and standards with those of the university, disclose principles of the organization and provide mechanisms for accountability.
+Fraternities and Sororities may not operate without receiving formal recognition from the Center for Student Leadership & Involvement.